joemccann/ristretto/README.md

 Ristretto
 =

+Ristretto is an Optical Character Recognition library and API for fetching remote images from the web.
+It has nothing to do with Coffee.

-An OCR API using the open source OCR library, Tesseract.
+Ristretto uses the open source OCR library, Tesseract.

 License
 -